-The evaluation described above included an evaluation by management with the participation of our Chief Executive Officer and Chief Financial Officer of the effectiveness of our disclosure controls and procedures (as such term is defined in Rule 13a-15(e) and Rule 15d-15(e) of the Securities Exchange Act of 1934 (the "Exchange Act")) pursuant to Rule 13a-15 of the Exchange Act.
-Our disclosure controls and procedures are designed only to provide reasonable assurance that they will meet their objectives.
-Based upon that evaluation, the Chief Executive Officer and Chief Financial Officer concluded that (a) as of June 30, 2004, the Company's disclosure controls and procedures were not effective to provide reasonable assurance that they would meet their objectives and (b) taking into account the remedial measures implemented by the Company, as of November 10, 2004, notwithstanding the material weakness summarized above, the Company's disclosure controls and procedures are effective to provide reasonable assurance that they will meet their objectives.
+As of June 30, 2004, an evaluation was carried out by management with the participation of our Chief Executive Officer and Chief Financial Officer of the effectiveness of our disclosure controls and procedures (as such term is defined in Rule 13a-15(e) and Rule 15d-15(e) of the Securities Exchange Act of 1934, as amended (the "Exchange Act")) pursuant to Rule 13a-15 of the Exchange Act.
+Based upon that evaluation, the Chief Executive Officer and Chief Financial Officer concluded that, as of June 30, 2004, our disclosure controls and procedures are effective to provide reasonable assurance that information required to be disclosed by the Company in the report that it files or submits under the Securities Exchange Act of 1934 is recorded, processed, summarized and reported within the time periods specified in the Commission's rules and forms.